mattanapol-nocnoc/LaVague/docs/docs/get-started/quick-tour.md

 - Use it's basic components
 - Build and run a simple application

-You can setup and run everything locally but this quick tour is also [available on Google Colab](https://colab.research.google.com/github/lavague-ai/lavague/blob/main/docs/docs/get-started/quick-tour-notebook/quick-tour.ipynb)!
+This quick tour is also available as a [notebook on Google Colab](https://colab.research.google.com/github/lavague-ai/lavague/blob/main/docs/docs/get-started/notebooks/quick-tour.ipynb)

 ## Setup
 To install LaVague simply run